-Don’t Open Till Christmas is a 1984 British horror feature film.
+Don’t Open Till Christmas is a 1984 British horror film about a killer who is murdering people dressed as Santa Claus.

 The film took almost two years to complete after original director Edmund Purdom quit the job and Derek Ford (Corruption; The Urge to Kill) took over but was fired after two days.
 The distributors then hired Ray Selfe to complete the direction and Alan Birkinshaw (Killer’s Moon) to rewrite parts of the script, including the original ending and the London Dungeon sequence, and much of the footage was completely re-filmed.